-The claim that the world existed without beginning or it is eternal without a final term, is also so controversial, in the sense that, it makes its demise and its corruption unimaginable, "It never began to exist in the condition in which it exists, and it will never cease to exist in the condition in which it exists1."
-The philosophers claimed that the world is caused, and its cause is without beginning or end .This applies to the effect and to the cause alike.
+The claim that the world existed without beginning or it is eternal without a final term, is also so controversial, in the sense that, it makes its demise and its corruption unimaginable, "It never began to exist in the condition in which it exists, and it will never cease to exist in the condition in which it exists \frac{1}{2}."
+The philosophers claimed that the world is caused, and its cause is without beginning or end.
+This applies to the effect and to the cause alike.
 Hence, if the cause does not change, the effect cannot change as well.
 On this basis, philosophers built their proofs of the impossibility of the beginning and the ending of the world.
 On the same basis, they regarded the eventual annihilation of the world, as an event that has to occur after its existence.
 Here we are facing another dilemma because the term' after 'implies an affirmation of time.
-This system was built upon another evidence stating that the possibility of the possibility.
-The last argument can be easily refutable, as it is impossible that the world should last eternally.
-For instance, if God should make the world last eternally, it is not necessary that what begins must have an end, even if it is necessary for any act to have a beginning1.
+This system was built upon another evidence stating that the possibility of the existence of the world does not end.
+That is why, its possible existence may conform to the possibility.
+The last argument can be easily refutable, as it is impossible that the world should not have begun, but it is not impossible that the world should last eternally.
+For instance, if God should make the world last eternally, it is not necessary that what begins must have an end, even if it is necessary for any act to have a beginning \frac{1}{2}.